 Without looking directly at it, I scoped out the fanny pack.
 It was clear that something was in it but it wasn’t clear what.
-It was fully zipped starting from the right side and leaning toward his left hip.
+It was fully zipped starting from the right side and was slung leaning toward his left hip.

 All at once, I moved in.

 I simultaneously bumped the guy’s hip and touched his shoulder with my left hand.
 Meanwhile, my right hand (my dominant side) unzipped the fanny pack, grabbed the item inside and fluidly slipped it into my back pocket.
 I looked at the guy and said “sorry bro!” and continued dancing.
 He gave me a funny look and I waited for what was surely the longest minute of my life.
 As my adrenaline rushed, I immediately realized why rich people steal.
-The experience was scary as hell and riveting.
+The experience was scary as hell and felt incredibly good.

 I eventually scooted to the back of the crowd and reached into my pocket to see what I had scored.
 I had taken a packed wallet full of cash and credit cards.